skeeto/skeeto.github.com/_posts/2020-07-30-Exactly-Once-Initialization-in-Asynchronous-Python.markdown

 loop.run_until_complete((maybe_initialize()))
 ```

-(IMHO, it was a serious mistake for the asyncio API to include explicit
+(IMHO, it was a mistake for the asyncio API to include explicit loop
-loop objects.
-It's a low-level concept that unavoidably leaks through
+objects.
+It's a low-level concept that unavoidably leaks through most
-most high-level abstractions.)
+high-level abstractions.)

 A workaround is to create the lock lazily.
 Thank goodness creating a
 lock isn't itself asynchronous!